zoutepopcorn/sdk/apps/node/ttn/README.md

 - The result of the payload function tranformation if there are payload functions set for the application, or
-- The plain, untransformed payload.
+- The plain, untransformed payload in the `raw` property

 ## API